 - Economy and

-Plan Bay Area 2050 is a long-range plan charting the course for the future of the nine-county San Francisco Bay Area.
-Plan Bay Area 2050 will focus on four key issues—the economy, the environment, housing and transportation—and will identify a path to make the Bay Area more equitable for all residents and more resilient in the face of unexpected challenges.
-Building on the work of the Horizon initiative, this new regional plan will outline strategies to advance resilience through the year 2050, while simultaneously striving to meet and exceed federal and state requirements.
-The draft plan includes strategies to adapt the bay shoreline to sea level rise and retrofit seismically- and wildfire-vulnerable homes.
-The Metropolitan Transportation Commission and the Association of Bay Area Governments are expected to adopt Plan Bay Area 2050 in summer 2021.
-Plan Bay Area.
+Plan Bay Area 2050 is the regional long-range plan charting the course for the future of the nine-county San Francisco Bay Area.
+Plan Bay Area 2050 focuses on four key elements—the economy, the environment, housing and transportation—and identifies a path to make the Bay Area more equitable for all residents and more resilient in the face of unexpected challenges.
+Building on the work of the Horizon initiative, this new regional plan outlines 35 strategies to advance resilience through the year 2050, while simultaneously striving to meet and exceed federal and state requirements.
+The draft plan includes strategies to adapt to sea level rise and retrofit seismically- and wildfire-vulnerable homes.
+The Metropolitan Transportation Commission and the Association of Bay Area Governments adopted Plan Bay Area 2050 in October 2021.